 Low Progesterone: PUFAs inhibit the production of youth hormone progesterone, while increasing stress hormone, estrogen.
 There is a strong link between skin aging and high levels of estrogen.
 This is mostly due to the suppression of other youth hormones, growth hormones and sex hormones that are associated with youth.

 Weak Digestion: PUFAs inhibit the secretion of digestive enzymes and HCL, which inhibits protein digestion.
-Poor digestion, especially poor protein digestion means deficiency of proteins, the building blocks for skin and hair.
-Also, overtime, low HCL production can result in parasite infections like H. Pylori, which can cause ulcers and inflammation to the skin.
+Poor digestion, especially poor protein digestion means a deficiency of proteins, the building blocks for skin and hair.
+Also, over time, low HCL production can result in parasite infections like H. Pylori, which can cause ulcers and inflammation to the skin.